How to check flood risk before buying a home in Malaysia

 Standard fire insurance in Malaysia usually does not cover flood on its own.
 You often need to add flood as an extra to a houseowner policy, and the premium can be higher in known flood areas.
 If a place has flooded before, factor that cost in.

 Looking at a specific area?
-Tell Sarah where you are thinking of buying and she can walk you through the listings and what is around them.
+Tell Sarah where you are thinking of buying and she can walk you through the listings, the flood risk and what is around them.

 Chat with Sarah